I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 - 1/2 cup brown sugar

 - 1/2 cup white granulated sugar

-- 1 1/2 tsp espresso granules, divide in half for frosting and cupcakes each (I used Cafe Bustelo, NOT instant)
+- 1 1/2 tsp espresso granules, (I used Cafe Bustelo, not instant)

 - 3 cups powdered sugar

-- Preheat oven to 350 degrees F, and spray down 2 regular muffin tins with nonstick spray, or fill with cupcake liners.
-Combine dry ingredients (AP flour, brown sugar, white granulated sugar, cocoa powder, baking soda, and 3/4 tsp. espresso) in one bowl.
-Melt butter in a microwave safe bowl or mug (CAUTION when removing, contents and container will be hot!).
+- Preheat oven to 325 degrees F, and spray down 2 regular muffin tins with nonstick spray, or fill with cupcake liners.
+Sift together the flour, baking powder, cocoa powder, baking soda, and espresso in one bowl.
+In a mixer, combine butter and sugars fro 2 minutes on medium speed.

 - FOR THE FROSTING: add 1 cup of powdered sugar and 2 sticks of room temperature butter in a stand mixer.
 Mix on medium-low speed.
 Add another cup of powdered sugar and mix on low until incorporated, then half of the ¼ cup of milk and the 3 tbsp of cold coffee and mix.

 - Stop the mixer and scrape down the sides of the bowl.
 Add the last cup of powdered sugar and the ¾ tsp. of espresso and mix on medium-low until incorporated, then the last of the milk, the tsp. of vanilla and mix.
 Pipe onto cooled cupcakes. or just heap the frosting on top with a spatula.
 You’ll want LOTS of frosting on these cupcakes-it’s the best part!
 Garnish with a couple of whole coffee beans, if desired.